hojjatabdollahi/program-r/README.md

 pip install -r requirements.txt
 ```

-6- Install spacy and the model
+6- Install spacy (if you are using nltk it's already installed in the previous part, no need to do this step):
 ```
 pip install -U spacy
 python -m spacy download en
 ```

 You should see the "linking successful" message.

 7- [Install mongodb](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)